josephbartley/nextjs-template/README.md

 This template is a starting point for a new Next.js project.
 The main things to note are the inclusion of the following:

-- Uses Preact
+-   Uses Preact (not since update to Next.js 13, hope to put it back in soon)
 -   TypeScript Support
 -   SCSS Support
 -   Configured ESLint
 -   Configured Prettier

 Future features:

 -   PWA Support (Maybe?)
 -   Metadata for SEO

 ## Commands